 Whilst the quantity and quality of the collagen in our skin is a vital determinant in the appearance of our skin, it is also important that collagen be undamaged and properly deposited.
 Collagen freshly deposited by young, healthy “fibroblasts” has a coherent and orderly structure that enhances the desirable qualities of elasticity and flexibility of our skin.
 When collagen is damaged by UV rays, free radicals, impaired glucose metabolism, smoking or other factors, its structure becomes distorted, leading to poor skin texture, wrinkles and other imperfections.

-At City laser Clinic, we use a Q-switch that can remodel and improve depleting collagen a great improvement over the many topical creams and MMP inhibitors that often achieve no discernible improve in aesthetic appearance.
-Contact City Laser Clinic on 02 9232 8090 to arrange a free consultation to discuss a treatment plan that suits your needs.
+At City laser Clinic, we use a Q-switch laser that can remodel and improve depleting collagen a great improvement over the many topical creams and MMP inhibitors that often achieve no discernible improve in aesthetic appearance.
+Contact City Laser Clinic on 02 9232 8090 to arrange a laser consultation to discuss a treatment plan that suits your needs.

 Types of collagen and the aging process.